BerranRemzi/xOS/README.md

 # xOS - Task Scheduler

-This is a simple task scheduler written in C, based on the work found at UCR CS.
-It allows you to create tasks that run at specified intervals.
+This is a simple task scheduler written in C. It allows you to create tasks that run at specified intervals.

 ## Functions